The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 To track and measure the performance of your remarketing campaigns, you need to keep an eye on some metrics.
 Here are those metrics:

-I. Returning Visitors
+1. Returning Visitors

 The objective of remarketing is to bring users back to your website or app.
 Hence, tracking the returning visits becomes crucial to track the performance of your remarketing campaigns.

-II.
-Conversion Rate
+2. Conversion Rate

-Another objective that’s even bigger than returning visitors is conversion rate.
+Another objective that’s even bigger than returning visitors is the conversion rate.
 When you run retargeting ads, you expect some conversion.
 So you need to keep an eye on the conversion rate once you start running your remaining campaigns.

 Source- StartupBonsai

-III.
-Abandoned Cart Rate
+3. Abandoned Cart Rate

 Remarketing ads can be a great help to diminish abandoned cart rates.
 When you retarget users with your ads, they come back to your site to complete their purchase.
-This helps you lower the cart abandonment on your website.
+This helps you lower cart abandonment on your website.

 So abandoned cart rate is a significant KPI that shows how your remarketing campaigns are performing.

-IV.
-Email Open Rate
+4. Email Open Rate

 If you retarget users through emails, your email open rates will see a raise.
 So it is crucial to track them to understand if the users are engaging with your campaign or not.